 We’ve heard a lot of absurd speculation over the years, but the moles have gotten chattier over time, and a rumour will often build and build until Apple finally makes something official.
 It happened with the iPhone X, HomePod, and Touch Bar-equipped MacBooks, and so many other recent devices before those.
 In many cases, we know nearly every key detail before something is properly announced.

 So what is Apple possibly working on right now?
-We’ve compiled 15 recent and not-yet-ruled-out rumours about Apple products and features, uncovered via reports or patent applications, which range from an electric car to an AR headset, multiple new iPhones, and even an Apple Ring.
+We’ve compiled 11 recent and not-yet-ruled-out rumours about Apple products and features, uncovered via reports or patent applications, which range from an electric car to an AR headset and multiple new iPhones.

 Apple is definitely going to make all of these things, right?
-Well, hopefully not the iRing.
+Here’s our take.

-This autumn's iOS 11 update makes a big push into augmented reality with Apple’s ARKit software, but analysts believe the company is just dipping its toe into the market before truly diving in with dedicated hardware.
+The iOS 11 update made a big push into augmented reality with Apple’s ARKit software, but analysts believe the company is just dipping its toe into the market before truly diving in with dedicated hardware.

 It sounds like a big leap for Apple, but if the company thinks the world is ready for it – and willing to pay a heap of cash for another device – then maybe they’ll help usher wearable AR into the mainstream.

 ALSO READ › The 21 best apps for iPad Pro

 4) A new iPad Mini